CARRIER-project/verticox/README.md

 Where $E$ is the collection of samples that are NOT right-censored.

 $\sum \limits_{j \in R_t} exp(K \overline{z}_j)$ (at the central server)

-## Encryption
-Communication over the vpn network needs an extra layer of encryption so that the vpn server cannot inspect the traffic.

-If we are going to use TLS we will need to generate certificates and place them at the nodes.
-Questions:

-- Do we only need server side certificates, or also client side?
-  - We have our encryption when we have server side certificates, but maybe we want the client side certificates to be sure the client is who he says he is?
-However, we didn't really care about this before now so is this really within the scope of this particular functionality?

-- What will be our CA (Certificate Authority)?
-The vantage6 server has a tls certificate.
-Could that be the root certificate?
-- Is the distribution of certificates really something that needs to be picked up by the algorithm, isn't it better if the v6 infrastructure would provide the certificates?

 ## How to use
 ### Prerequisites